isabella232/kendo-react-animation/docs/slide/index.md

 );
 ```

-### Slide In Duration
+### Set Slide-In Duration

-The component can control the duration of the `slide in` animation.
-To modify the `slide in` duration, you will need to update the `slideInDuration` property and
-update the duration in the corresponding CSS class.
+The component enables you to control the duration of the `slide in` animation.
+To modify the `slide in` duration, update the `slideInDuration` property and update the duration in the corresponding CSS class.

 > Sync up the `slideInDuration` property with the transition duration defined in the static `k-slide-down-enter-active` CSS class.